This care sheet describes simple steps you can take to maintain the quality of our Dubia roaches over time.

 - Reduce the ratio of adult males to adult females to 1:3 or lower

 Newborn nymphs get a fair amount of protective care from adult females.
 Captive insects probably don’t need the protection to survive in well-stocked enclosures, but it may benefit their well-being.
 This in turn may affect their health, which influences how long they survive, how much they eat, how fast they grow, and ultimately how nutritious they are as feeders.
 Dubia roaches need physical contact and their growth can be stunted to the degree they don’t get it.

 As previously mentioned, newborn Dubia roaches eat frass.
 This generally applies to roaches ¼-inch or smaller.
 If you have roaches this size, consider leaving at least some frass in the enclosure.
 On the other hand, neither frass nor its absence seems to have an affect on adults.

-What’s important to remember in reading through this information is that caring for Dubia roaches is not an all or nothing proposition.
-There are some things they can’t live without, but once those basic needs are met any marginal step you can take to support their physiological (and in some cases psychological) needs will help maintain and even boost their health.
-And, healthy feeders are nutritious feeders.
+What’s important to remember is that maintaining Dubia roaches is not an all or nothing proposition.
+There are some things they can’t live without, but once you meet their basic needs, any marginal step you take to support their physiological (and in some cases psychological) health is likely to preserve their overall health.
+And remember: Healthy feeders are nutritious feeders.

-The only way to assign values like “right” and “wrong” to Dubia roach care is to first know their purpose.
-If you’re keeping roaches as feeders to be fed off in a week, there is nothing wrong with storing them in a warm spot with a little food and water and leaving it at that.
-If you want to gutload them or grow them larger, you will need to do more.
+To decide what level of care to provide your Dubia roaches, first determine their purpose.
+If you’ll feed them off in a week or two, there’s nothing wrong with storing them in a warm, dark spot with a little food and water and leaving it at that.
+If you will keep them longer, or if you want to gutload them or grow them larger, the roaches and your animal(s) will benefit if you do more.

-Our bottom line advice is to decide what you want from your roaches, then act accordingly.
-We hope to provide useful information as you work to accomplish those goals.
+Our bottom-line advice is to decide what you want from your roaches, then act accordingly.
+We hope this care sheet has provided you with useful ideas as you work to achieve your goals!